Espoma Organic

 October 18, 2017/in Fall Gardening

 As evenings become cooler and crisper and the daylight gets shorter and shorter, it’s a signal that frost is not too far away.
-The change in temperature and season can leave gardeners longing for the warm summer air, instead of prepping for winter.
+The change in temperature and season can leave gardeners longing for the warm summer air, rather than preparing for winter.

 There’s still plenty of gardening to be done this time of year.
 Get the most out of your fall harvest and set your garden up for spring success by jumping on these garden tasks now.